 The thought of delivering a premature baby scared me.
 But when I was admitted to the Miriam F. Acheson Family Birth Place, I instantly felt a sense of reassurance when the nurses remembered me and my medical condition from previous visits.
 Dr. Niver, my obstetrician, coordinated my delivery and Haydn’s plan of care with other physicians, while the nursing team informed us of how they would keep us both safe.

 I learned that the most critical issues we would face upon delivery would be for Haydn to be able to breathe on her own, eat and regulate her own temperature.
 So we were ecstatic when Haydn began to eat through a feeding line during her first day of life and quickly progressed to bottle feeding by day three.
 Within a week, Haydn was released into our care, without any restrictions.

 Through the entire experience, my husband and I always felt confident in Haydn’s care.
-The Special Care Nursery was well-equipped to handle Haydn’s special needs, and the nurses were trained and prepared for everything we encountered.
+The Neonatal Intensive Care was well-equipped to handle Haydn’s special needs, and the nurses were trained and prepared for everything we encountered.
 They saved Haydn’s life, and we are ever so grateful.

-Thank you, staff and physicians of Port Huron Hospital, for helping keep our precious gift safe and for helping her grow.
+Thank you, staff and physicians of McLaren Port Huron, for helping keep our precious gift safe and for helping her grow.

 ~Andrea Nunn-Mencavage & Wally Mencavage